itteerde/fvttconfig/org/notes/update_next.md

 1. Create the game folder within the proper version directory, such as creating a sj folder within the 11 folder.
 1. Copy the code and data folders and the run.bat into the game folder such as sj.
-1. Overwrite the games Data folder such as 11/sj/data/Data with the backup's Data folder.
+1. Overwrite the games Data folder such as fvtt/11/sj/data/Data with the backup's Data folder.

+# World Migration

+## ToA

+1. Overwrite the game's Data directory in the new v11 game directors such as fvtt/11/toa/data/Data with Data from backup.
+1. Start FVTT and open the chrome browser client (client).
+1. Under Game Systems Check For Update of the DnD5e - Fifth Edition System ( note that "checking" means updating if there is any ).
+1. Start the World.
+Begin Migration ( be patient, do not do anything before agreement that migration is complete has been confirmed ).
+1. Login as Gamemaster.
+The extensive parts of migration starts now automatically ( be patient, do not do anything before agreement that migration is complete has been confirmed, this time it will take time... ).

 # Running A Game
-1. Open the game's folder in Explorer such as 11/sj.
+1. Open the game's folder in Explorer such as fvtt/11/sj.
 1. Double-click run.bat.